 Due to this, it makes any argument and discussion quite complex, because often people start referring at Uber – the company – and then they shift discussing social issues.
 Or they start talking about social issues, and they end up commenting on the long term structure of law making and government intervention.
 While every successful business have to an extent similar effects on society, it’s uncommon that this effect presents itself so clearly and so acutely in different aspects.

 We can call this the Uber Phenomenon to separate it from Uber, the company.
 Also because “uber” means “more”, “superior”, and this is a more evident expression of the interplay of these elements.

 There are three lenses that I feel are useful to analyze the situation:

 - The business lens

 The Business Lens

 Uber isn’t just executing well: it’s also a very aggressive case of it.
 They don’t just execute, they do that very boldly.
 Excellent examples of this is how they approach regulation, how they incentivize private drivers to buy better cars, they do a lot of stunts to get the media attention (kitten deliveries!), they are in the right markets to use that hype (USA, where good means of transportation other than cars are rare), and so on.

 That said, notice how there are however other companies that have both the same idea and a good execution, even if they aren’t maybe as agressive: Lyft.
 Hailo.
 Sidecar.
 Gett.
 Etc. I’m sure that with enough research you’ll be able to find many others.

 Under the business lens Uber isn’t that special: it’s one of many well funded businesses that is following the sharing economy trend (while not being sharing economy) and it’s doing it well.
-But undoubtefully they are executing well, and likely more aggressively than all the others.
+But undoubtedly they are executing well, and likely more aggressively than all the others.

 The Law Disruption Lens